networkx/networkx/CONTRIBUTING.rst

      - ``origin``, which refers to your personal fork

    * Next, you need to set up your build environment.
-     Here are instructions for two popular environment managers:

      * ``venv`` (pip based)